kufii/Audioshield-PlayMusic/README.md

 # Audioshield-PlayMusic

 A Proxy server for Audioshield that replaces Soundcloud support with Play Music support.
-This is a fork of Audioshield-Tubifier by reddit user -olli-.
+This is based off the concept of Audioshield-Tubifier by reddit user -olli-.

-#### Major dependencies:
-* Node.js, Javascript engine.
-* ffmpeg

 ## Setting up Account